gavinlyonsrepo/cylon/Readme.md

 	* pacman -Si Display extensive information
 	* pacman -S Install Package
 	* pacman -Ss Search for packages in the database
-	* pacman -Rs Delete Package
+	* pacman -Rs Remove Package
 	* pacman -Qs Search for already installed packages
 	* pacman -Qi  Display extensive information for
 	* pacman -Ql  List all files owned by a given package
 	* pacman -Qkk Verify packages(option for one or all)
 	* paccache -r Prune older packages from cache
-	* Write installed package lists to files
+	* Write installed package lists to files (1)
 	* Remove all packages not required as dependencies
 	* Back-up the local pacman database
 	* Arch news rss reader
 	* arch-audit gather CVE data
+	* List a dependency tree of a package
+	* Show packages that depend on a package
 	* Edit pacman config file
 * AUR cower options
 	* Check for updates ( NO downloads)